Tibor0234/HeroesVsMonsters/README.md

 - `Application/` — `IAppendOrModifyEntityService`, `IValidation`, `IListEntities`, `IHeroAbilities`.

 ## Testing & extensions
+- No automated tests are currently included.
 - Interfaces make unit testing straightforward (mock `IHeroesVsMonstersDbContext` and services).
-- Suggested improvements: unit tests for validation, making abilities have an affect.
+- Suggested improvements: add unit tests for validation and implement gameplay effects for Hero abilities.

 Notes: developed as a university semester project — scope and design reflect that context.